ScalarSoftware/blog/_posts/2019-03-07-the-importance-of-infrastructure-as-code.md

 date: 2019-03-07 1:54:00 -0500
 ---

 Infrastructure as code (IaC) is a recent practice that solves inconsistencies between environments.
 If your application environments aren’t identical, you run into the risk of having production outages.
-IaC will streamline all of your environment configuration so you don’t have to worry about differences in configuration between your production environments.
+IaC will streamline all of your environment configurations so you don’t have to worry about differences between your production environments.
 IaC is a deterministic way of creating infrastructure.

 ## What is Infrastructure as code